Consumer In Use Testing, Sensory Feedback, Home Use Trials, and Subjective Perception Questionnaires

-Data Output Sample
+Consumer Product Testing Data Output Sample

-VCS generally recommends a qualitative questionnaire on most studies that are submitted.
+Validated generally recommends a qualitative questionnaire on most studies that are submitted.
 The user-perceived benefits of a product can bolster the clinical results, and sometimes the consumer perception is better than the measured product efficacy.

-Label Claim Studies
+Cosmetic Label Claim Studies

 As a rule of thumb in the industry, a minimum of 30 subjects to complete is usually the go-to standard for skincare and beauty claims.